iRobotCorporation/ssm-ctl/README.md

 ### Permissions

-For `ssm-ctl push`, you need `kms:Encrypt` permission for the `KeyId`s you have specified.
+For `ssm-ctl deploy`, you need `kms:Encrypt` permission for the `KeyId`s you have specified.
 For any encrypted value in the parameter file or input on the command line, you must have `kms:Decrypt` permissions for the associated key.

 For `ssm-ctl download`, you currently need both `kms:Decrypt` and `kms:Encrypt` permission for the keys associated with the parameters you are accessing.
 This is because the encrypted format returned by SSM is not in AWS Encryption SDK format, so `ssm-ctl` converts it to plaintext and reencrypts it.